askomics/flaskomics/docs/manage.md

 - `make clear-cache`
 This will clear the abstraction cache, making sure your data is synchronized with the new namespaces.

+# Single tenant mode

+Starting from release 4.4, the *Single tenant mode* is available through a configuration option.
+In Virtuoso, aggregating multiples graphs (using several FROM clauses) can be very costly for big/numerous graphs.

+Single tenant mode send all queries on all stored graphs, thus speeding up the queries.
+This means that **all graphs are public, and can be queried by any user**.
+This affect starting points, abstractions, and query.

+!!! warning
+    If you are storing sensitive data on AskOmics, make sure to disable anonymous access and account creation when using *Single tenant mode*.

+!!! warning
+    *Single tenant mode* has no effect on federated queries

 # Administrator panel

 Administrators have access to a specific panel in AskOmics.